wollemannone/flags-raising-from-zero/README.md

 ![](images/flag_2.jpg)

+click [here](http://wollemannone.github.io/flashyQuadrangle/) to see how the flag of spain is generated.

+# Thats how a Poster could look like

 ![](images/PlakatMokUp.jpg)

-click [here](http://wollemannone.github.io/flashyQuadrangle/) to see how the flag of spain is generated.